Curriculum Circle · Private Academic Advisory

 What Families Say

-Before Curriculum Circle, we were paying three different tutors with no idea if they were working together or what the plan was.
+Before Curriculum Circle, we were paying three different educators with no idea if they were working together or what the plan was.
 Now we receive a structured update after every session in Mandarin.
 We know exactly where our son stands.
 He received his offer from LSE in December.

 Wei Chen, Shanghai — Son placed at LSE Economics